NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Twin Distraction.md

 * * *

 Your movements with two weapons are so swift and disorienting that they befuddle your opponent.
-When using [[Feats/Twin Feint|Twin Feint]], if both your Strikes deal damage to a targeted creature, the target must succeed at a Will check saving throw against your class DC or become [[Conditions/Stupefied 1|Stupefied 1]] until the end of your next turn.
+When using [[Twin Feint|Twin Feint]], if both your Strikes deal damage to a targeted creature, the target must succeed at a Will check saving throw against your class DC or become [[Conditions/Stupefied 1|Stupefied 1]] until the end of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*